joshfeldstein/joshfeldstein.github.io/_posts/2019-03-14-march-madness.markdown

 ---
 layout: post
-title:  "Bracketology; The selection process is somewhat scientific"
+title:  "Bracketology: The Selection Process is Somewhat Scientific"
 date:   2019-03-14 20:43:50 -0500
 categories:
 ---
 Unlike the Super Bowl, Stanley Cup Final or World Series, no sports playoff has the implications and money on the line like NCAA’s March Madness.
-Billions of people around the world fill out brackets every year to predict the winner of one sport’s most prestigious awards in the nation, the National Championship.
+Millions of people around the world fill out brackets every year to predict the winner of one sport’s most prestigious awards in the nation, the National Championship.

 From seeds one to 16, 68 different college teams placed in four different regions all have their eyes on the prize for the NCAA Men's Basketball Tournament national title.